 No!
-Ama Balm is ideal for protecting and repairing the face skin when exposed to the elements but there are no limits.
+Ama Balms are ideal for protecting and repairing the face skin when exposed to the elements but there are no limits.
 Be adventurous and try on all areas of skin, hair, nails, sand burns, chaffing etc. Do avoid any contact with the eyes.
 Wash with cold water if any balm enters the eye.
 Ama Balm for biting bugs is a little different.
 Only use this on exposed skin from toes up to neck.

 Should I still use sunscreen?

 Yes!
 Ama Balms for adventure seekers protects and repairs the appearance of your skin and is not a sunscreen replacement.
 Where there is research to suggest Coconut oil does contain a natural spf, please apply either our range of sunscreens or your favourite Sunscreen to any exposed skin before adventuring outside.
 Even during cold wintery conditions!